open-socialism/open-socialism-site/tldr-for-software-people.md

 ## tl;dr of the tl;dr

 Democratic capitalism (DC) had some good years and achieved a lot, but it has started to be highly inequitable and exploitative.
-With modern technology, science and advances in project/team management, many of which we learn about in our jobs as software people we can create much better systems.
+With modern technology, science and advances in project/team management, many of which we learn about in our jobs as software people, we can create much better systems.
 We can create a cooperative system that is much more equitable and productive than DC.

 ## Democratic capitalism (DC) not so good

 * DC is performing really poorly in terms of being equitable.
 [The wealthiest 1% in the world have more wealth than the bottom 99%.
-The wealthiest 62 people have as much wealth as the bottom 3.5 billion.](http://policy-practice.oxfam.org.uk/publications/an-economy-for-the-1-how-privilege-and-power-in-the-economy-drive-extreme-inequ-592643){:target="_blank"}.
+The wealthiest 62 people have as much wealth as the bottom 3.5 billion](http://policy-practice.oxfam.org.uk/publications/an-economy-for-the-1-how-privilege-and-power-in-the-economy-drive-extreme-inequ-592643){:target="_blank"}.
 * DC is damaging the environment.
-Worst example, [Elon Musk sums this up really well and talks about how 97% of scientists believe the transition to sustainable energy will the catastrophic](https://www.youtube.com/watch?v=xKCuDxpccYM){:target="_blank"}.
+Worst example, [Elon Musk sums this up really well and talks about how 97% of scientists believe the transition to sustainable energy will be catastrophic](https://www.youtube.com/watch?v=xKCuDxpccYM){:target="_blank"}.
 * DC as a system is about 300 years old.
 Can't we do better with the explosion of modern technology and science?

 [More on the case for change](https://opensocialism.com/why-create-a-new-system)